-Note: It may be a good practice to “top-up” the Dewar with liquid nitrogen before running the high resolution 55° Stark spectrum.

 After recording the Stark and Absorption Spectra

-1. Take the sample out and quickly dismount it and leave it for washing in the fume food.
+Take the sample out and quickly dismount it and leave it for washing in the fume food.
+Do not get acetone, butyronitrile or any other solvent on the plastic rod.

-2. Close the valve that connects the pump to the Stark Dewar, remove the metal black clip and gently separate the glass part from the Dewar.
+Close the valve that connects the pump to the Stark Dewar, remove the metal black clip and gently separate the glass part from the Dewar.